aardappel/lobster/docs/source/implementation.md

 lobster file as command line argument.

 Distribution is currently a bit clumsier.
-You'll need to run lobster to produce a bytecode file (see [command line](command_line_usage.html)), then make a copy of the bundle, and stick the bytecode file (+data) in the Resource location, and you should have something that can be distributed to users.
-For iOS you can compile using the OS X exe, then run that same bytecode using the iOS exe.
+You'll need to run lobster to produce a pak file (see [command line](command_line_usage.html)), then make a copy of the bundle, and stick the bytecode file (+data) in the Resource location, and you should have something that can be distributed to users.
+For iOS you can compile using the OS X exe, then run that same pak file using the iOS exe.

-### CMake / Linux
+### Linux

-You can build with CMake on Linux (and possibly other platforms, untested):
+You can build with CMake on Linux:

 This requires a C++17 compiler, and the mesa dev files should be installed (`apt-get install mesa-common-dev`).